University of Tehran: Notable people

-Mohammad Khatami:is an Iranian scholar, Shiite theologian, and Reformist politician.
+Mohammad Khatami:is an scholar, Shiite theologian, and Reformist politician.
 He served as the fifth President of Iran from 2 August 1997 to 3 August 2005.
 He also served as Iran's Minister of Culture in both the 1980s and 1990s.
 He is currently one of the leaders of the Iranian Green Movement, and an outspoken critic of the President Ahmadinejad's government.
 Khatami is known for his proposal of Dialogue Among Civilizations.
 The United Nations proclaimed the year 2001 as the United Nations' Year of Dialogue Among Civilizations, on Khatami's suggestion.
 Khatami received a B.A. in Western philosophy from Isfahan University, but left academia while studying for a master's degree in Educational Sciences at University of Tehran and went to Qom to complete his previous studies in Islamic sciences.

-Dr.Seyed Ali Mirlohi Falavarjani, PhD Graduate from the University of Tehran in 1975 and Retired Professor from University of Isfahan, Founder of Islamic Azad University of Falavarjanin 1984.
+Seyed Ali Mirlohi Falavarjani, PhD Graduate from the University of Tehran in 1975 and Retired Professor from University of Isfahan, Founder of Islamic Azad University of Falavarjanin 1984.

-Mohammad Beheshti: was an Iranian scholar, writer, jurist, and one of the main architects of the constitution of the Islamic Republic in Iran.
+Mohammad Beheshti: was an scholar, writer, jurist, and one of the main architects of the constitution of the Islamic Republic in Iran.
 He was the secretary-general of the Islamic Republic Party, and the head of Iran's judicial system.
 He was assassinated together with more than seventy members of the Islamic Republic party on 28 June 1981.
 Beheshti was born in Isfahan and studied both at the University of Tehran and under Allameh Tabatabaei in Qom.

-Mehdi Bazargan: was a prominent Iranian scholar, academic, long-time pro-democracy activist, and head of Iran's interim government, making him Iran's first prime minister after the Iranian Revolution of 1979.
+Mehdi Bazargan: was a prominent scholar, academic, long-time pro-democracy activist, and head of Iran's interim government, making him Iran's first prime minister after the Iranian Revolution of 1979.
 A well-respected religious intellectual, known for his honesty and expertise in the Islamic and secular sciences, he is credited with being one of the founders of the contemporary intellectual movement in Iran.
 He was the head of the first engineering department of the University of Tehran.

-Bahram Sadeghi: The prominent Iranian writer.
+Bahram Sadeghi: writer.
 He studied medicine at University of Tehran.

-Jamshid Amouzegar: is an Iranian economist, artist, and politician who was prime minister from 7 August 1977 to 27 August 1978 when he resigned.
+Jamshid Amouzegar: economist, artist, and politician who was prime minister from 7 August 1977 to 27 August 1978 when he resigned.
 He was graduated with degrees in law and engineering from the University of Tehran.